-Unlike other financial instruments, the Intercompany Loans are, by their construction, an instrument that incorporates credit enhancement.
-The interest due on the loans to related company is only due to the extent it matches the obligations of the entity.
-All securitisation programmes incorporate credit enhancement in the form of excess spread and various reserve funds for use in the event the excess spread for a particular payment period is insufficient.
-ECLs for these loans would only therefore be recognised where the ECLs on the underlying assets were large enough that no credit enhancement remained, which is not currently the case.
-As at 30 September 2023, management judges ECLs to be immaterial and as a result no ECL disclosures are presented.
+Mortgages entered the securitisation pool and recognised as a component of the deemed loan are performing assets.
+Unlike other financial instruments, the deemed loan is, by its construction, an instrument that incorporates credit enhancement.
+The interest due on the deemed loan is only due to the extent it matches the obligations of the entity.
+All securitisation programmes incorporates credit enhancement in the form of excess spread and various reserve funds for use in the event the cash flow for a particular payment period is insufficient.
+ECL for the deemed loan would only therefore be recognised where the ECL on the underlying assets were large enough that no credit enhancement remained, which is not currently the case.